awwx/meteor-canonical-stringify/README.md

 will be equal as well.

-## Exports
+## Meteor Linker

+With the Meteor linker, the package exports `canonicalStringify`.

+## Meteor 0.6.4 and below

-`canonicalStringify` is exported into the global namespace as `awwx.canonicalStringify`.
+When the linker isn't being used, `canonicalStringify` is exported into the global namespace as `awwx.canonicalStringify`.
 From your own code you can use `awwx.canonicalStringify` directly:

 ```
 var serialized = awwx.canonicalStringify(obj);